-Comparing Bitcoin vs Gold in Google Sheets
+Bitcoin vs Gold and Gold Miners: Comparison Charting in Google Sheets

 Google Sheets, available as part of consumer Gmail and organization-wide Google Workspace, allows users to easily create trend charts based on any source connected to a Google Sheet.

-Bitcoin Leapfrogs Gold
+When Bitcoin Leapfrogged Gold

 Cryptocurrencies, including Bitcoin, have been disruptive technologies that the internet has fostered.